-Other than as disclosed below, none of the directors or executive officers of the Corporation, or persons or companies that beneficially own, or control or direct, directly or indirectly, more than 10% of the outstanding Common Shares, or any associate or affiliate of any of the foregoing, has any material interest, direct or indirect, in any transaction since January 1, 2013, or during the current financial year, which has materially affected or is reasonably expected to materially affect the Corporation.
+Other than as disclosed below, none of the directors or executive officers of the Corporation, or persons or companies that beneficially own, or control or direct, directly or indirectly, more than 10% of the outstanding Common Shares, or any associate or affiliate of any of the foregoing, has any material interest, direct or indirect, in any transaction since January 1, 2014, or during the current financial year, which has materially affected or is reasonably expected to materially affect the Corporation.

-Wayne Hatton-Jones, the Chief Operating Officer of the Corporation and the General Manager of Mupane, was a shareholder of Galaxy at the time of the Galaxy Acquisition.
-In connection with the Galaxy Acquisition, Mr. Hatton-Jones received 1,229,515 Common Shares and 273,378 Warrants.
-Mr. Hatton-Jones continues to hold shares of Galaxy and may therefore sell his remaining Galaxy Shares pursuant to the Mandatory Offer.
+Wayne Hatton-Jones, the Chief Operating Officer of the Corporation and the General Manager of Mupane, was a shareholder of Galaxy at the time of the acquisition of Galaxy by the Corporation.
+In connection with such acquisition, Mr. Hatton-Jones received 1,229,515 Common Shares and 273,378 Warrants.